 3. Flex Your Style:

 Now more than ever, it is important to adapt your management style according to your team members personality type.
-One size definitely does not fit all in the current crisis.
-With the sudden onset of lockdown, leaders and managers were forced in to meeting their team members on a variety of video calls, often whilst their employees’ children/pets/partners/housemates/parents appeared in the background.
+One size definitely does not fit all in the new normal.
+With the sudden onset of lockdown in March 2020 leaders and managers were forced into meeting their team members on a variety of video calls, often whilst their employees’ children/pets/partners/housemates/parents appeared in the background.
 Even the most private of individuals, who were reluctant to divulge their personal circumstances, had to expose the colour of their curtains/blinds to their manager and colleagues.
-If a more introverted team member doesn’t want to take part in the team weekly virtual quiz, it’s best not to force them at this time.
+If a more introverted team member doesn’t want to take part in the team weekly virtual quiz, it’s best not to force them.
 Also, be aware that not everyone will be able to step up or indeed want to.

 4. Hold regular 1:1s via Video:

-I have been providing Coaching to global clients for many years via video and usually insist on it, rather than telephone Coaching, as it’s important to ‘see the whites of their eyes.’
+I have been providing Coaching to global clients for many years via video calls and usually insist on it, rather than telephone Coaching, as it’s important to ‘see the whites of their eyes.’
 On a telephone call, someone can sound fine but, when you have eye contact with them, you are able to gauge how they are really feeling by their appearance and body language.
-When organizations were in emergency mode regular 1:1s may have fallen by the wayside.
-As companies move towards recovery mode, it is more important than ever to check on each team member individually and not just on the phone.
+Always insist on cameras being on.

 6. Show Empathy:

-As everyone adapts to lockdown and the tragically high death rate in the UK, most of us have either been ill ourselves, know someone who has been hospitalized, or even, sadly passed away.
-Under normal circumstances sick leave and compassionate leave should be given, but these are not normal times, so be prepared for heightened emotions and allow for flexibility.
-Once a phased return to work starts, be mindful that some employees may have underlying health issues or have housemates who are vulnerable, so be empathic to differing needs and their fears.
+The past three and a half years have been challenging for many employees, who may have been very ill themselves and/or know someone who has been hospitalized, or even, sadly passed away.
+As Covid and 'flu cases are set to rise over the Winter again, be prepared for heightened emotions and allow for flexibility, being mindful that some employees may have underlying health issues or have housemates who are vulnerable, so be empathic to differing needs and their fears.